Lúčnica nad Žitavou

 Lúčnica nad Žitavou (Vajkmártonfalva) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.
 It arose in 1960 by merging of villages Martinová and Vajka nad Žitavou.

 History

 In historical records the village was first mentioned in 1113.

 Geography

 The village lies at an altitude of 137 metres and covers an area of 12.102 km².
 It has a population of about 905 people.

+Population

 Ethnicity

 The village is approximately 98% Slovak.

 Facilities

 The village has a public library and football pitch.